 This program is available to individuals ages 18 and up that are dually diagnosed with an Intellectual or Developmental Disability and Mental Health diagnosis.
 The Dual Diagnosis Case Manager meets with the individual in their home or in the community and utilizes evidence-based approaches, such as motivational interviewing, to increase service engagement.
 The Case Manager works with the individual on development and achievement of desired outcomes.
 Our dual diagnosis case manager is knowledgeable of resources within both the mental health and developmental disability community and will work closely with providers across both settings to help the individual build the skills and access the services needed to be successful in reaching goals.

-- Transition Consultant Services – Provides support to individuals with intellectual/developmental disabilities and their families who are nearing graduation from secondary education.
+These services provide support to individuals with intellectual/developmental disabilities (and their families) who are nearing graduation from secondary education.
 Transition Consultants assist with education and support regarding the transition to adult-based developmental disability services in Illinois.
-They also assist individuals and families with developing a transition plan and referral/linkage to appropriate community support services.
+They also assist individuals and families with developing a transition plan from school to adult services.